- About Hunger

 - Get Involved

-Our federal government’s major child nutrition programs, including those for school meals, summer feeding, and the WIC (Women, Infants, and Children) nutrition program for pregnant and new mothers along with their small children.
+Our federal government’s major child nutrition programs, including school meals, summer feeding, and the WIC (Women, Infants, and Children) nutrition program for pregnant and new mothers with small children, were up for renewal in 2015.

-Nearly 16 million children in the United States— one in five —live in households that struggle to put food on the table.
-Many of these children have parents who have job and work hard, but their wages aren’t high enough to cover the high costs of rent, transportation, and utilities—and daily meals.
+Nearly 13 million children in the United States—1 in 6—live at risk of hunger.
+Many of these children have parents who have jobs and work hard, but their wages aren’t high enough to cover the high costs of rent, transportation, and utilities—and daily meals.

-So our federal government’s feeding programs serve as a lifeline for vulnerable children and families.
+Our federal government’s feeding programs serve as a lifeline for vulnerable children and families.
 Because children are hit especially hard by the effects of hunger and malnutrition, nutrition programs aimed at children are particularly important.

 Most of these programs provide ready-to-eat food in places where children can be reached directly.
 Food provided through these programs meets science-based nutrition guidelines.

 To receive free or reduced-price meals or WIC benefits, children must live in households that are “low-income” as defined by the federal government.

 Afghanistan would be considered likely to have high rates of hunger because at least two of the major causes of global hunger affect it—armed conflict and fragile governmental institutions.